Crisis Care Services

 Emergency Services

-The Crisis Care team will provide a quick response to an identified Crisis and complete a risk assessment and brief crisis assessment with clients before making a level of care recommendations.
+The Crisis Care team will provide a quick response to an identified Crisis and complete a risk assessment and brief crisis assessment with clients before making a level of care recommendation.
 We can facilitate less restrictive levels of care if necessary.
 Our team will also engage in a safety plan with the client and link the client to the necessary services of their choice.

 Adult and Youth Psychiatric Urgent Care